 The tour lasts about 15 minutes and is an affordable, fun activity.
 You may even spot the resident female swans of the lagoon, Romeo and Juliet!
 Please follow responsible nature practices and do not feed them.
 They get fed daily by the City of Boston animal professionals.

 He took inspiration from the swan-led boat in the Lohengrin opera.
 The current version of the boats was constructed under John Paget, Robert’s youngest son.
 The oldest boat dates back to 1910.
 Pack a blanket and picnic to share in the park afterward!

-10. Charles River Esplanade
+13. Charles River Esplanade

 Address: Charles River, Esplanade, Boston, MA 02116

 The Charles River Esplanade is a 17-mile piece of land between the Charles River and Storrow Drive.
 This is a stunning place to spend a romantic day with your boo.
 Car parking is limited in the surrounding area, so I recommend renting a bike and using the pedestrian bridges to get to the Esplanade.

-In the summer, you will see many people using the paths to run, bike, and rollerskate.
+In the summer, many people use the paths to run, bike, and rollerskate.
 Others like to spread out on the grassy areas and soak up the sun.

 Independence Day is an exciting time to be in Boston.
 The Charles River Esplanade is the perfect spot to celebrate the holiday with the Annual 4th of July Fireworks Extravaganza.

-The Hatch Shell amphitheater puts on live music and the fireworks show can be seen over the Charles River.
+The Hatch Shell Amphitheater puts on live music, and the fireworks show can be seen over the Charles River.
 Go early to grab the ideal spot to hear the Boston Pops Orchestra play during the fireworks.

 See Related: Best Girls Trip Destinations Around the World

-11. Enjoy a Romantic Beach Picnic
+14. Enjoy a Romantic Beach Picnic

-Address: Constitution Beach, Boston, MA 02128, USA
+Address: Constitution Beach, Boston, MA 02128

 Surprise your significant other by booking an intimate picnic on the beach.
 Leave the picnic haul to the professionals and enjoy the sites and experience.
 The picnic set-up includes a blanket, pillows, Bluetooth speaker, umbrella, snacks, and beverages.

 The picnic lasts two hours and gives enough time to watch the planes take off and land at Logan International Airport.
-Since you are on the New England coast, there are some close-by beaches only a short drive or metro ride away.
+Since you are on the New England coast, some close-by beaches are only a short drive or metro ride away.

 Check out Revere Beach, Carson Beach, or Wollaston Beach.
 All are reachable by the Massachusetts Bay Transportation Authority (MBTA).
-Summer will always be a busy time, so I recommend snagging your spot on the earlier side!
+Summer will always be busy, so I recommend snagging your spot on the earlier side.

 See Related: Best Beaches in the US to Visit

-12. Boston Public Library
+15. Boston Public Library